eclipse-che/che/CONTRIBUTING.md

 have ways to reproduce the issue or have additional information that may help resolving the issue, please leave a comment.

-Wirting Good Bug Reports and Feature Requests
+Writing Good Bug Reports and Feature Requests
 ---------------------------------------------
 Please file a single issue per problem and feature request.
 Do not file combo issues.